Federated Learning for Medical Image Analysis: A Survey: Software Platforms and Tools

 \subsection{OpenFL}

 The Open Federated Learning (OpenFL)\footnote{https://github.com/securefederatedai/openfl} is an open-source FL framework initially developed for use in medical imaging.
-OpenFL is built through a collaboration between Intel and the University of Pennsylvania (UPenn) to develop the Federated Tumor Segmentation (FeTS) platform\footnote{https://www.fets.ai}.
+The OpenFL is built through a collaboration between Intel and the University of Pennsylvania (UPenn) to develop the Federated Tumor Segmentation (FeTS) platform\footnote{https://www.fets.ai}.
 OpenFL supports model training with PyTorch and TensorFlow.
-Foley~\etal\cite{foley2022openfl} provide several use cases of OpenFL in medical image/data analysis, such as tumor segmentation and respiratory distress syndrome prediction.
+Foley~\etal\citep{foley2022openfl} provide several use cases of OpenFL in medicine, such as tumor segmentation and respiratory distress syndrome prediction.